scubbo/blog-content/blog/content/posts/grafana-oncall.md

 cluster wasn't as simple as the [instructions](https://github.com/grafana/oncall/tree/dev/helm/oncall) might have you believe.
 Follow along as I show you the steps I went through.

+**EDIT:** Oncall installation on an arm64-cluster is now considerably simpler than it was at the time of writing this article!
+See [this code snapshot](https://github.com/scubbo/pi-tools/tree/898c06d7c5193d1b7716dde4ba5c572f88de21bb/k8s-objects/helm-charts/grafana-oncall) and/or [this blog post]({{< ref "/posts/rebuild-from-scratch" >}}) for the update.
+Original content follows below...

 Full disclosure, I'm _very_ new to Helm - OnCall's Helm chart is only the second chart I've worked with - so it's very possible that I've misunderstood some aspects or executed something non-idiomatically.
 Constructive criticism welcome!

 ## Summary of what I changed, added, or did differently or unexpectedly